KennyBrijs/Baloo-Boilerplate/readme.md

 ### Folder Structure
-1. css
+1. /css
-	1. fonts
+	1. /fonts

-		Font files that will be @font-faced go here
+		Font files go here (in css folder because they are part of **styling** the page)

-	2. img
+	2. /img

 		**Style** images go here (any image you link to in CSS like backgrounds etc.)

-	3. scss
+	3. /scss

 		Sass files are here (see “CSS Structure” beneath)

-2. images
+2. /images

 	**Content** images go here (any image you link to in HTML)

-3. js
+3. /js
-	1. coffee
+	1. /coffee

 		CoffeeScript goes here (/js/coffee/main.coffee compiles to /js/main.js)

-	2. vendor
+	2. /vendor

-		JavaScript plugins go here (e.g. slider plugins, &hellip;)
+		JavaScript plugins go here (e.g. jQuery, slider plugins, &hellip;)

-### CSS Structure <a id="css_structure"/>
+### CSS Structure
-All the sass files are in the /css/scss folder and are imported in main.scss, which will compile to /css/main.css, in order to keep things organized.
+All the sass files are in the /css/scss folder and are imported in main.**scss**, which will compile to /css/main.**css**, in order to keep things organized.

-The structure is as follows:
+The files are structured as follows:

 1. #### Reusable components

 	1. _fonts.scss

 		Put your @font-face imports here.
 Fonts go in /css/fonts since they're part of the *style*, not the *content*